Ajay6023/Ajay/_posts/2010-07-10-first-demo-post.md

     <div class="content container">
       <div class="post">
   <h1 class="post-title">Arrays and Their Multiple Facets</h1>
-  <span class="post-date">31 Jan 2018</span>
-  <p>In
-<a href="https://vaulttech.github.io/2017/08/12/what-are-convolutions/">my first blog post on Convolutions</a>
-(no need to go read there: this blog post is supposed to be “self-contained”)
-I discusssed a little about how it would be a good idea to reinterpret the discretized version of the 1D function $f$ as a vector with an infinite number of dimensions.
-Basically, the only difference between the two ways of viewing this “list of numbers” was that the vector lacked a “reference point”, <em>i.e.</em>, the $t$ we had there.
-Because $f$ was a very nice type of function that was non-zero only for a certain range of $t$’s, we found a way to get this reference point back by dropping the rest of $f$ where $f$ was always zero.</p>

-<p>In this blog post, I want to talk about yet another way in which we
-can look at a vector (and, consequently, at a function $f$).
-In the next few sections, I will recapitulate the ideas presented in
-<a href="https://vaulttech.github.io/2017/08/12/what-are-convolutions/">the blog post on Convolutions</a>,
-explain the other interpretation of vectors, and show how it may be useful when training a classifier.</p>

 <h2 id="arrays-can-be-reinterpreted-as-discrete-functions">Arrays Can Be Reinterpreted As Discrete Functions</h2>

 \[\begin{align*}